 Parents of students enrolled in the charter schools operated by the Corporation and community members residing in the attendance area of such charter schools are eligible for election to the Board of Directors, subject to the eligibility criteria outlined in the bylaws.
-In general, three (3) seats on the Board shall be reserved for a representative of each of the communities served by the Corporation-that has campuses and/or resource centers.
-Remaining seats shall be for a member(s) at large.
+In general, one (1) seat on the Board shall be reserved for a representative of each of the three (3) communities served by the Corporation-Doyle, Portola, and Susanville.
+One (1) seat shall be for a member at large.
 One (1) seat shall be for a representative appointed by the District in accordance with Education Code Section 47604(c).
 Board members shall be elected to the Board consistent with the process outlined in the Bylaws.